With the title Travel And Sleep In Safety And Comfort, I'm clearly not talking about today's airline experience.

-A captain seats you, and waiters hover nearby.
+A steward seats you, and waiters hover nearby.
 You select your breakfast from a menu that includes eggs, bacon, sausage, steak, pancakes or — a universal railroad specialty — French Toast.
 And then your breakfast is cooked to order, not reheated in a microwave.

 After breakfast, you return to your room.
 In your absence, the porter has stored the bed and freshened your room for the day.
 You can sit there to work on business or enjoy the scenery while your train clips along.
 Or many trains had lounge cars and observation cars at the end of the train for the exclusive use of Pullman passengers.

 There you might find a secretary who could take care of an outgoing telegram or other tasks.
 Daily newspapers would have been brought onboard.
 You might order a tasty beverage to ease the trip.
 Some of the finest trains had onboard manicurists or barbers.
 Imagine being shaved with a straight razor at 75 mph or faster.
 I shudder at the thought.
 The observation car offered comfortable chairs and panoramic views of the scenery from the end of the train.

 When you reached your destination, the porter would carry your luggage from your room.
 He'd pass it to the Red Cap on the platform, who'd haul it to your taxi or other local form of conveyance.

 And that is how you would travel and sleep in safety and comfort.

 Lucius Beebe was a dapper and erudite New York bachelor and a writer for the New York Herald newspaper.
 He once said "All I want is the best of everything and there’s very little of that left."